 One of Us is Not Like Most

 While the juice is generally worth the squeeze as a gun writer, in terms of expenses, every expense definitely cuts into my ability to make a living doing what I love.
-To that end, using fewer materials to complete a project means greater profit—this is Business 101.
+To that end, using less materials to complete a project means greater profit—this is Business 101.
 Of course, I don’t cut corners either.
 So, saving on ammo, cleaning and maintenance materials, etc. makes both good sense… and cents!

 At the end of the day, for the vast majority of hardworking folks, expensive is clearly defined when it comes to one cartridge or another, and volume of shooting and I have yet to meet a fan of simply wasting ammo they paid for with cold hard cash.
-Yes, pretty much EVERYBODY likes to keep cost low.
+Yes, pretty much EVERYBODY likes to keep costs low.
 If for nothing else, boresighting reigns supreme when it comes to keeping your shots productive.
 After all, it doesn’t matter who you are, taking shots with no calls and no splash is no fun, even downright maddening.

 Laser Boresights: A Journey

 So, what’s the buzz on laser boresights?
 Looking back at my earliest experiences, the first boresights I used were barrel mounted and troublesome to say the least, even at the high-end of costs.
 Back then, you-get-what-you-pay-for was still frustrating.
 Soon after I dabbled in barrel-inserted laser boresights.
 With a tapered bore rod, these boresights were effectively universal; however, I also fought poor construction—expecting the laser to be installed straight and at center-mass was too tall an order.
 On the flip side, I also worked with some inexpensive fly-by-night models that seemed to perform well.